Suspects remain at at large after attempting to rob a connivence store - The Troy Messenger

 James said the suspects aborted the robbery and stole a pickup truck in the parking lot of the store.
 He said they fled north and wrecked at the traffic light of the intersection of U.S. Highway 231 and S.A.
 Graham Boulevard in Brundidge.

 After wrecking, James said, the suspects fled east on S.A.
-Graham Boulevard in a black sedan.
+Graham Boulevard in a black Kia Forte.
 James said it was currently unclear how the suspects obtained the second vehicle.
 James said the investigation was continuing with assistance from the Pike County Sheriff’s Office, Troy Police Department, the Barbour County Sheriff’s Office and the Clio Police Department.

 James said the public should consider the suspects armed and dangerous and should call Brundidge police at 334-735-3333, Call 911 and ask for any local police department or call Crime Stoppers at 205-254-7777.